List of Nickelodeon short films: The Right to Express Yourself (1997)

 An intro featuring many languages leads into a short story about Zeebo, who likes to express himself, and his dad, who initially disapproves of Zeebo expressing himself.
 Zeebo and his dad eventually decide to express themselves together.
 The story was designed by Zolo Inc., animated by Pixar, and originally produced for UNICEF's "Cartoons for Children's Rights" campaign.

 Antics (1998)

-In this CGI short produced by Pitch Productions, ants play with a hula hoop-like object.
+In this CGI short produced by Pitch Inc., ants play with a hula hoop-like object.
 One ant doesn't let another ant play with the object, but that ant gets to do so after it asks the other ant for a turn.
 This short aired on both Nickelodeon and Nick Jr.; Nick Jr.'s version, entitled "Ants, Ants, Ants", added an intro featuring an anthill.